Nlkolal/onboard-hyperspectral-segmentation-vitis-ai/README.md

 ## Dataset
 The dataset consists of 44 labeled images from HYPSO-1 and was labeled by Philips Berg, NTNU.
 Dimensionality reduction is applied using principal component analysis (PCA) prior to inference.

-*Dataset access details or links may be provided if permitted.*

 ## Results
 - Four principal components capture over **99.5%** of the spectral variance